 Immediately following the promulgation of those rules, the affected states were to begin adopting and implementing a program to improve ambient air quality monitoring activities, as well as the monitoring of NOx and VOCs.

 Each State Implementation Plan – known as a SIP – must contain measures to implement the ambient air quality monitoring of those air pollutants.
 Federal regulations also required states to establish PAMS as part of their SIP monitoring networks in ozone non-attainment areas that are classified as either serious, severe, or extreme.

 As a result of the delay, ACHD will not begin making PAMS measurements at the Lawrenceville (air quality monitoring site) in 2019 and will work with the EPA to begin measurements on or before the final revised start date for this network.

-Long-term exposure to ozone is linked to aggravation of asthma, and is likely to be one of many causes of asthma development.
+Long-term exposure to ozone is linked to the aggravation of asthma and is likely to be one of many causes of asthma development.
 Long-term exposures to higher concentrations of ozone may also be linked to permanent lung damage, such as abnormal lung development in children.

 The reasons behind the PAMS requirement?
 The lack of attainment of the National Ambient Air Quality Standard for ozone nationwide, as well as a need for a more comprehensive air quality database for ozone and its precursors.

 GASP’s take on the proposed delay of implementing the PAMS rule?
 This is essentially the equivalent of the EPA showing up the day the assignment was due and asking for a two-year extension.
 We are dismayed by the delay and late notice.